tsbinns/tsbinns.github.io/index.md

 <!-- Main website description/introduction -->
 <p class="p">I am a neuroscientist from the UK currently based in Germany interested in computational, cognitive, and translational neuroscience, with a particular interest in neuromodulation and brain-computer interfaces.<br>
 <br>
 Since October 2021 I am a Ph.D.
-Fellow of the Einstein Center for Neurosciences Berlin, Germany, investigating the possibility of functional connectivity between the cortex and subthalamic nucleus of the basal ganglia as a biomarker for next-generation adaptive deep brain stimulation treatments for Parkinson's disease.<br>
+Fellow of the Einstein Center for Neurosciences Berlin, Germany, investigating the possibility of functional connectivity between the cortex and subthalamic nucleus of the basal ganglia as a biomarker for next-generation adaptive deep brain stimulation treatments for Parkinson's disease under the supervision of Prof. Wolf-Julian Neumann and Prof. Stefan Haufe.<br>
 <br>
 I am also a graduate with First-Class Honours in an M.Sci.
 Neuroscience with Psychology degree at the University of Aberdeen, UK.
 This included 12 months spent on placement at the Bernstein Center for Computational Neuroscience, Berlin, Germany, investigating volition and decision-making using brain-computer interfaces in the group of Prof. John-Dylan Haynes.<br>
 <br>